Dylan De Bruycker: Ceres–Negros

 De Bruycker was signed by Ceres–Negros in January 2019.
 He scored the team's second goal in a 3–0 league win over Philippine Air Force on 17 August.
 In the Copa Paulino Alcantara, he scored the equalising goal against Philippines U22 as Ceres eventually won 2–1 on 30 October.
 De Bruycker was part of the Ceres–Negros squad that won the domestic league and cup double in their unbeaten 2019 season.

 On 28 January 2020, he started against FC Tokyo in the AFC Champions League qualifying play-offs, where they were knocked out after a 2–0 loss.
 In March, due to the COVID-19 pandemic, domestic and Asian competitions were either cancelled or postponed.
 The resulting financial losses forced club chairman Leo Rey Yanson to sell Ceres–Negros in July.
-De Bruycker was not among the players who were retained by the new owners.
+De Bruycker was not among the players retained by the new owners.

 Kaya–Iloilo

 In October 2020, Kaya–Iloilo announced the signing of De Bruycker.
 With Kaya, he played in the 2021 AFC Champions League and won the 2021 Copa Paulino Alcantara.